dcanomainar/Angular_Course/README.md

 * c is for component
 * is is for inline style
 * it is for inline template
+* skipTests is for avoid the creation of a file for testing this component

 If we want to avoid creating a new folder inside the new component's destiny folder, then we need to work this way: